Daniel-Rud/Context-Tree-Clustering-Classification/Prosodic-Encoding-Walkthrough.md

 To showcase the function, let us first create a txt file containing two sentences.

-    text = "The man went to the store.
-He later went for a walk." write(text, file = "sample_text.txt")
+    text = "The woman walked to the store." write(text, file = "sample_text.txt")

 Now, let us apply the prosodic encoding function